The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Approach, Analysis and Results

 In addition to the aggregated analysis, we also perform individual project analysis to obtain generalizable observations.
-Projects that has no \emph{ExtremelyBuggy} methods were excluded from this analysis.
 Table~\ref{tab:IndividualProjectAnalysisCodeMetrics} presents the results for the \emph{ExtremelyBuggy} compared to the \emph{Buggy} and \emph{NotBuggy} methods grouped together for the Balanced dataset.
 For example, for 78.21\% of projects, the difference in \textit{SLOCStandard} between \emph{ExtremelyBuggy} and other methods is statistically significant ($P \le 0.05$).
-For these projects, the difference was \textit{large} (L) for 98.36\% of the projects and for the remaining 1.64\% it was \textit{medium} (M).
+For these projects, the difference was \textit{large} (L) for 98.36\% of the projects, and for the remaining 1.64\% it was \textit{medium} (M).
 For all code metrics, some projects (usually approximately 20-30\%) did not show statistical differences between \emph{ExtremelyBuggy} and other methods.
 This is because some projects in the Balanced dataset have a very low number of \emph{ExtremelyBuggy} methods, making it difficult to discern differences in distributions.
 However, for the projects that did have a statistical difference, that difference was almost always \textit{large}.
 Out of the 14 code metrics, only one, \textit{Parameter}, exhibited distinct characteristics.
-While more than 62\% of projects consistently demonstrated statistical significance for all other metrics, \textit{Parameter} differed for only 20\% of projects, indicating that the bug-proneness of methods is not significantly influenced by parameter count.
+While more than 62\% of projects consistently demonstrated statistical significance for all other metrics, \textit{Parameter} differed for only 20\% of projects, indicating that parameter count is not as influential as other metrics for identifying \emph{ExtremelyBuggy} methods.

 For the HighPrecision dataset, approximately 40\% of projects exhibited statistical differences between \emph{ExtremelyBuggy} and other methods for all metrics, with the effect size remaining almost always large.
 For the HighRecall dataset, approximately 90-95\% of projects demonstrated statistical differences for all metrics; however, the effect size ranged from small (S) to large (L) (typically \textasciitilde30\% in each category).
-This is expected due to the high number of \emph{ExtremelyBuggy} methods but lower precision in identifying \emph{ExtremelyBuggy} methods present in the HighRecall dataset.
+This is again due to the lower precision in the HighRecall dataset.